ULHPC/ulhpc-docs/docs/software/cae/openfoam.md

 turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics

 ## Available versions of OpenFOAM in UL-HPC
+To check available versions of OpenFOAM at UL-HPC type `module spider openfoam`.
-The following version of OpenFOAM is available in UL-HPC
+The following versions of OpenFOAM are available in UL-HPC
 ```shell
 # Available versions
 cae/OpenFOAM/v1712-intel-2018a